jasmwebb/kumho-compiler/README.md

 - leveraging a client-supplied utility to convert the data files into an easy-to-manipulate format,
 - and compiling tables and graphs from analysis of the data, viewable in Excel.

-It is intended for use only **Kumho Eng, Inc.**, and thus is written in a way that is catered to their associates and the developer.
+It is intended for use only by **Kumho Eng, Inc.**, and thus is written in a way that is catered to their associates and the developer.

 ---